01 November 2024

 I didn’t take another live model class until the '90s when the art school where I work offered a teachers-only clay class, which included a live model.
 This time, the model was a young woman in her late twenties or early thirties who had posed for nearby college art classes.

 Our class was small, with about five students, and it was invaluable to review techniques for creating the human form in clay.
 I completed two terra-cotta sculptures: a nearly life-size head and a small, seated figure about twelve inches tall, with one hand on the ground and the other draped along the thigh.
-I gave the head sculpture to a fellow teacher, and the seated figure became a white elephant gift at our staff Christmas party, circulating in subsequent years.
+Because I have little room for displaying 3D art work in my home, I gave the head sculpture to a fellow teacher which she placed in her garden.
+The seated figure became a popular white elephant gift at our staff Christmas party, circulating in subsequent years (I don't know who finally ended up with it).

 My finished bronze sculpture of David the Shepherd